 The Effects of Cloudy Tap Water – Is Cloudy Tap Water Safe to Drink?

-White cloudy drinking water caused by trapped air will have no health effects though sometimes it can be abrasive to pipes or stain sinks.
-However, if your water is brown, yellow or green and cloudy, it may be harmful to your body depending on the type or amount of contaminate.
+White cloudy drinking water caused by trapped air will have no ill health effects though sometimes it can be abrasive to pipes or stain sinks.
+However, if your water is brown, yellow, or green, as well as cloudy, it may be harmful to your body depending on the type of contaminants.
 In addition, cloudy water caused by hard water can cause buildup on pipes and plumbing, decrease the life expectancy of appliances, and dilute the effectiveness of soap and detergents.

 Solutions for Cloudy Tap Water

-A good water filtration system, drinking water system or water softener can help eliminate cloudiness as well as protect from harmful bacteria or contaminates.
-In order to determine the cause of your cloudy water and the most efficient solution, we highly recommend taking advantage of our free in home water test Contact us today!
+A good water filtration system, drinking water system or water softener can help eliminate cloudiness as well as protect from harmful bacteria or contaminants.
+In order to determine the cause of your cloudy water and the most efficient solution, we highly recommend taking advantage of our free in-home water test Contact us today!